 Coronavirus: British government calls for calm after eight schools closed

-Germany says it is heading for epidemic as France has second death and Greece its first case
+Germany says it is heading for epidemic as France has second death and Greece has first case

+Protesters hold signs outside the Legislative Council building in Hong Kong as the financial secretary Paul Chan announced a relief package in a city battered by political unrest and the coronavirus.
+Photograph: Roy Liu/Bloomberg.

+Team leader of the joint mission between the World Health Organisation (WHO) and China on covid-19, Bruce Aylward shows graphics during a press conference in Geneva on February 25th, 2020.
+Photograph: Fabrice Coffrini/AFP/Getty Images.

 Two tourists wear a protective mask in Milan on Wednesday.
 Photograph: Ourad Balti Touati/EPA